Durbois/aws-terraform/README.md

 - Create an AWS Keypair to connect to the EC2 Instance

 ToDo:
-- Create route association for each public subnet
-- create asg with min 2, max 3
+- create asg with min 1, max 1